 As the engine crew gets the line charged and advanced to the front door they are met by the truck crew.
-The truck captain announces the plan.
+The truck company officer announces the plan.
 The truck crew will enter and go right on the search.
 The engine crew will advance the hose line down the hallway to the back of the house to extinguish the fire and provide cover for the truck crew.

 They open the front door and are immediately met by a blast of heavy, thick, black, angry smoke that is blowing out from the top of the jam to the bottom sill plate.
 The pressure forces the black fire out about six feet.
 The heat is intense.
 The firefighters belly-down and get to work.
 Because they’re firefighters.
 That’s what they do.